LIVING WITH A LEARNING DISORDER

-Somehow I managed to experience much of my life without ever realizing I had a condition known as 'Non-verbal Learning Disorder', (or NLD), until I was finally diagnosed with it in 2005 and came to understand that I simply do not learn by reading.
+Somehow I managed to experience much of my life without ever realizing I had a condition called Non-verbal Learning Disorder (or NLD) until I was finally diagnosed with it in 2005 and came to understand that I simply do not learn by reading.
 I learn by hearing.

-That lady pulling on the Push door?
+That lady pulling on the PUSH door?
 That’s me.
 The gal who finally notices what’s written on the front of the T-shirt she’s been wearing for three years?
 That’s me too.
 The one who buys three bottles of shampoo that she thought was conditioner?
 The one who walks into a library and suddenly feels dizzy?
 I’m her.

 Yes I’m that girl – the one who often feels left out in a world full of books; the one who has a quick and curious mind that hungers for knowledge but knows she will never own a Kindle and often wonders what all the hype is about over the latest best-seller.
-Yes I’m the girl who fears being put into any situation where she will be required to read aloud yet is secretly grateful to be blessed with an amazing ability to memorize information so that she can usually fake it on those rare occasions when it’s unavoidable.
-I’m the girl who’s been told it’s not about her IQ - she’s good there.
-It’s about her brain - it simply processes things differently than most folks.
-What this girl has is a Learning Disorder often referred to as ‘The gift of NLD’ and there are many others just like her.
+Yes I’m the girl who fears being put into any situation where she will be required to read aloud but is secretly grateful to be blessed with an amazing ability to memorize information so that she can usually fake it on those rare occasions when reading aloud is unavoidable.

-The term ‘Learning Disorder’ often gets translated as “not too bright” when in reality the opposite is often true.
-People with NLD are often accused of being lazy, rude, uncooperative, and worse.
-Nothing could be farther from the truth!
-They are hardworking, persistent, goal-oriented, and incredibly honest.
-People who have learning disabilities tend to try harder.
+The term Learning Disorder often gets translated as 'not too bright' when in fact the opposite is often true.
+People with NLD are often accused of being lazy, rude, uncooperative, and worse when nothing could be farther from the truth.
+They are often hardworking, persistent, goal-oriented, and incredibly honest.
+People who have learning disabilities have to try harder.
 They face daily challenges that others often fail to recognize, they are often judged unfairly, and their needs are seldom accommodated.